-In the development of knowledge in this research and the understanding of the determinants of corruption in Nepal has been presented as a process drawn in the line of thinking of William, M.K. by using both inductive as well as descriptive approach (William, 1998).
-In order to obtain valid useful data about corruption, academic research has been the main sources of information in this paper.
+In the development of knowledge in this research and the understanding of the determinants of corruption in Nepal has been presented as a process drawn in the line of thinking of William by using both inductive as well as descriptive approach.
+In order to obtain valid useful data about corruption, academic research has been the main sources of information in this research.
 The corruption data have been taken from Transparency International which uses Corruption Perception Index (CPI).
-It has started publishing data on corruption and measuring corruption in 1995.
+TI has begun publishing data on corruption and measuring corruption in 1995.
 The data of other variables have been taken from World Bank Data Set, ADB and Economic Surveys of Nepal published by Ministry Finance (MoF).